oduwsdl/Scholar-Groups/README.md

 If no file is listed after the executable, the program will prompt "No HTML files were identified for conversion".
 Some fields in the UKVS entries may be blank, such as when an article has not been cited, or missing information.
 Because the program is capturing information from a Google Scholar page, all the data may not be listed.

-## STEP 3 : dedup.py
+## STEP 3 : Linux Sort Command
 ### Description:

-The dedup.py program will analyze a large list of entries in multiple UKVS files and remove duplicates.
+The sort command ```cat *ukvs | sort -u -k1,1 | sort -k2 -rn > comprehensive.ukvs``` will analyze a large list of entries in multiple UKVS files and remove duplicates.
 This is useful when compiling a database of articles by specific authors in which some articles are co-authored by members of the group.

 ### Example:

 ```
-$ ./dedup.py *ukvs > comprehensive.ukvs
+$ cat *ukvs | sort -u -k1,1 | sort -k2 -rn > comprehensive.ukvs
 $
 $ wc *.ukvs
       90    3085   47966 XXXXXXX-eRsYx8AAAAJXXXXXXX-2021-10-25-0000-0099.ukvs